Skip to content

 client_idstringUnique identifier (auto-generated or custom)

-client_namestringHuman-readable name
+client_namestringDisplay name

-application_typestringweb, native, or spa (per OIDC spec + extension)
+application_typestringweb, native, or spa

-redirect_urisstring[]Allowed redirect URIs after authentication
+redirect_urisstring[]Allowed redirect URIs

-post_logout_redirect_urisstring[]Allowed redirect URIs after logout
+post_logout_redirect_urisstring[]Allowed post-logout redirect URIs

 grant_typesstring[]Allowed grant types